Employment Law in Texas

 The Lawyer Referral Service of Central Texas receives many employment law inquiries about “wrongful termination.”
 What does that mean?
 That term is often misunderstood by the general public and only may apply in limited situations including breach of an employment contract, violation of retaliation protections, or the employer violating discrimination-related exceptions.

-Texas is a “right to work” state, also known as an “at-will” employment state.
+In Austin, as well as the whole state of Texas, is a “right to work” state, also known as an “at-will” employment state.
 Those terms mean an employer can fire an employee for any reason or no reason at all, and without prior notice.
 This may be a difficult concept to understand when an employee has been fired for what seems to be an unfair reason.
 There exceptions to employment at-will.

 Exceptions to At-Will Employment

-Although Texas is an “at will” employment state, where employees working without an employment contract may be fired for a good reason, a bad reason, or no reason and with our without warning, there are exceptions.
+Although Texas is an “at will” employment state, where employees working without an employment contract may be fired for a good reason, a bad reason, or no reason and with or without warning, there are exceptions.
 There are laws in place that protect employees in some situations.

 - A person cannot be fired based on race, color, religion, gender, age, national origin, disability, or citizenship.
 Persons who fall into these categories are members of a “protected class.”